-• All insurable plants in each plant category you elect to insure under each insured plant production practice.

-An administrative fee is due for each insured plant category if additional coverage is elected, and for each insured plant production practice if CAT coverage is elected.
+All insurable plants in each plant category you elect to insure under each insured plant production practice.
+An administrative fee is due for each insured plant category if additional coverage is elected, and for each insured plant production practice if catastrophic level of coverage is elected.

-• Must I insure all my plants under CE?
+Must I insure all my plants under CE?